Native Country of the Heart: Synopsis

 Elvira Isabel Moraga came of age in Tijuana's golden era in the 1920s.
 In her childhood she worked as an itinerant agricultural worker for her father, in California.
 This arrangement limited her access to education, and she never made it beyond the 3rd grade, leaving her functionally illiterate in two languages.
 Later the family crossed the border to Mexico, in her teens, Elvira worked hat-check-and-cigarette-girl at a fancy gambling hall in Tijuana.
 She eventually makes her way back to Alta California where she meets and marries Joseph, a white railroad worker.
 Their children, James, JoAnn and Cherrie, born in east Los Angeles, grow up on the border between the suburban American dream and as members of a mixed-race family and community.
 Moraga describes her own difficulties coming to terms with her lesbian sexuality, and her mother's difficulty accepting it.
 But in the end, her mother assures her, “how could you think that there is anything in this life you could do that you wouldn’t be my daughter?”

 After college, Moraga is intent on learning Spanish and connecting to her roots, spending a significant amount of time in Mexico City, to where she brings Elvira on a visit.
 Later, she moves to the Bay Area, has a son, and finds a long-term relationship with Celia, also a Chicana.
 Her older brother, however, has married and Anglo woman, and has become distant from the family.
 Her sister JoAnn has settled in Orange County.
 The shifting relationships between the siblings and the parents follow the currents of their relationships with their identities.
 Moraga points out that though "all of Mexico became Mestizo", in reality, most were actually native, and that aspect of their heritage was always erased in favor of the colonialist Spanish, as evidenced by Elvira's exclamation of pride upon visiting the tomb of a conquistador general named Moraga, who might actually have been distantly related to their family line.

-Moraga describes Elvira as exceedingly charming, and exceedingly capable, her life one of constant doing.
-“She was someone who could handle so much and so many in our world.
-In our extended familia, she served as the planet around which our near-hundred relations hovered like orbiting moons.”
-Her husband Joseph, often a source of disappointment to her, seems to fade into the background.
-When, nearing 90, Elvira succumbs to the "purgatory of Alzheimer's", one of the first memories of which she lets go is that of her 52-year marriage to him.
-Forced to place her in a nursing facility, Elvira's children, grandchildren and extended family continue to orbit her there.
-With all the attendant difficulties, Moraga describes the dementia as a sort of liberation for Elvira, even finally allowing her for the first time in her life to admit "soy India" (I am Indian).
+Moraga describes Elvira as charming and capable.
+In their extended family, she was central to nearly one hundred relatives.
+Her husband, Joseph, is described as a source of disappointment who faded into the background.
+Nearing age 90, Elvira developed Alzheimer's disease and forgot her 52-year marriage to him.
+Her children, grandchildren, and extended family visited her after she was placed in a nursing facility.
+Moraga notes that the dementia allowed Elvira to state "soy India" (I am Indian) for the first time in her life.